lipelopesoliveira/pyCOFBuilder/README.md

 - `Net`: The net describing the reticular structure.
 - `Stacking`: The stacking (for 2D structures) or interpenetrating degree (for 3D structures)

-To name the building blocks I also developed a set of rules.
+To name the building blocks, I also developed a set of rules.
 The building block can be described as

 ### `Symmetry`\_`Core`\_`Connector`\_`RadicalGroupR1`\_`RadicalGroupR2`\_`RadicalGroupR3`\_`...`

 where:

 - `Symmetry`: The general symmetry of the building block.
 Also represents the connectivity of the building block.
-For 2D building blocks can be `L2`, `T3` or `S4`, and for 3D building blocks can be `D4`.
+For 2D building blocks can be `L2`, `T3`, or `S4`, and for 3D building blocks can be `D4`.
-- `Core`: The 4 letters code referring to the building block core.
+- `Core`: The 4-letter code referring to the building block core.
 - `Connector`: The type of functional group that will be used to assembly the COF structure.
 Ex.: `NH2`, `CHO`, `CONHNH2`, etc.
 - `RadicalGroupRN`: The Nth radical group in the structure.
 The number of Radical groups will change according to the availability of the core.